emptyset-io/cloudsift/README.md

 ```

 ##### Optional S3 Permissions
-If you want to enable S3-based file output, the scanner role must also have permissions to read and write to an S3 bucket.
+If you want to enable S3-based file output, the organization role must also have permissions to read and write to an S3 bucket.
 The following policy grants the necessary access to `<bucket_name>`:

 ```json
 {